hariharasuthan-hb/hb-reels/packages/hb-reels/README.md

 Visit `/event-reel` (or your configured route prefix) to access the generator interface.

+1. **Enter event description** in natural language (e.g., "Join us for Summer Sunset Party on Friday, Nov 21 at 7:00 PM at Rooftop Bar, Downtown.
+Enjoy live DJ sets, art installations, and open bar.
+RSVP now!")
-1. Upload a flyer image OR paste event text
+2. **OR** upload a flyer image (AI will extract text via OCR)
-2. Optionally check "Add background behind flyer"
+3. Optionally check "Add background behind flyer" to show the flyer image in the video
-3. Click "Generate"
+4. Click "Generate"
-4. Download your 5-second reel!
+5. Download your 5-second reel!

+**AI will automatically extract:**
+- Event name
+- Date & time
+- Location
+- Highlights
+- Call to action

+The text will appear as clean, multi-line captions centered on the video with professional styling.

 ### Programmatic Usage